thenativeweb/crypto2/README.md

     $ openssl genrsa -out key.pem 2048
     $ openssl rsa -in key.pem -pubout > key.pub

 Alternatively the key pair may be created programmatically by calling the `createKeyPair` function.
-This function creates a 2048-bit strong RSA key pair.
+This function creates a 2048-bit strong RSA key pair in PEM format.

 ```javascript
 crypto2.createKeyPair(function (privateKey, publicKey) {